nubificus/urunc/docs/package/pre-built.md

 In the case of `bimanix` we need the whole repository in the same directly as the unikernel.
 Then, we simply need to edit the `args.nix` file.
-For our pre-built Redis rumprun unikernel we can define the files as:
+For our pre-built Redis Rumprun unikernel we can define the files as:

 ```Nix
 {